strawberry-graphql/strawberry/docs/general/mutations.md

 As opposed to queries, mutations in GraphQL represent operations that modify server-side data and/or cause side effects on the server.
 For example, you can have a mutation that adds a book instance or a mutation that sends an email.
-Like in queries, they accept parameters, can return data or include nested fields as well.
+Like in queries, they accept parameters, can return an object type and can include nested fields as well.
 This can be useful for fetching the new state of an object after an update.

 Let's improve our books project from the [Getting started tutorial](docs/index.md) and implement a mutation that is supposed to add a book:

 ```python
 import strawberry